The Upside of Uncertainty

 It is human nature to seek explanations, especially when faced with our collective anxieties and uncertainties.
 Yet, we often turn a blind eye to the explanations already provided by scientists and experts, choosing instead to ignore well-established facts.
 Consider our response to the climate crisis—despite clear evidence of our growing environmental impact on climate change, many still dismiss or downplay the scientific consensus.
 At the same time, we are drawn to captivating stories and dreams, leading us to embrace irrational optimism and inflate market valuations beyond reason.

-Should we be concerned about a possible collapse of the dollar?
-Given all the fighting going on in Eastern Europe, the Middle East, and elsewhere… should we be worried about catastrophic events that change the future?
-How will these affect our financial markets?
+Should we be concerned about a possible collapse of certain major currencies?
+Given the horrific fighting going on in Eastern Europe, the Middle East, and elsewhere… should we be worried about possible catastrophic events that change our future?
+How will these events affect our financial markets?
 If things are about to get wild, should we just liquidate our positions and wait for the geopolitical perturbations to subside?

 Why do stocks go up?